gittest2121/learnjava/Official/Learn/OOPConcepts/README.md

 _Explains:_ how state and behavior are represented within an object, introduces the concept of data encapsulation, and explains the benefits of designing your software in this manner

 ## What is a Class?
-A class is a blueprint or prototype from which objects are created.
+A class is a blueprint or prototype from which objects are created.<br>
 _Explains:_ defines a class that models the state and behavior of a real-world object.
 It intentionally focuses on basics, showing how even a simple class can cleanly model state and behavior.

 ## What is Inheritance?